 Internet Key Exchange version 2 (IKEv2) is a protocol popular among mobile users due to its speed and security.
 It is set up with the IPsec suite to establish security associations (SA) between peers, similar to OpenVPN’s pre-shared certificates.

 IKEv2 is compatible with most high-end ciphers, including the AES 256-bit, and its connection is relatively simple to set up.
 IKEv2’s biggest strength lies in its exceptional speed when connecting to physically nearby servers.

-WireGuard is free, open-sourced, and compared to OpenVPN, comes as an application that is easy to install.
+WireGuard is free, open-sourced, and, compared to OpenVPN, it comes as an easy-to-install application.
 It is also available as a separate protocol, allowing VPN providers to implement WireGuard in their services.

 *WireGuard is a registered trademark of Jason A. Donenfeld.